esysss/COD/README.md

 # COD
-An exercise to show how Curse of dimensionality is problematic
+An exercise to show how the Curse of dimensionality is problematic.
+This project illustrates this problem using visulization